akshbod/ticket-management-system/README.md

 # 3. Set up environment variables
 # Copy the env.example file to .env and configure it with your local environment variables
+cp env.example .env
 # **Important**: For security reasons, I cannot share my personal database credentials.
 Please use your own PostgreSQL instance and configure the credentials in the .env file.
-cp env.example .env
+# Use the provided pgQuery.sql file to create the necessary tables for the application.

 # 4. Start the server
 npm start